Welcome to ARTS: The Arts in Religious and Theological Studies.

 How long has ARTS been published?

-For twenty-five years, ARTS has explored the interrelationships among theology and the visual, musical, dramatic, literary, and liturgical arts.
-It has grown from a 12-page, black and white newsletter to a 48-page publication in full color.
+For twenty-nine years, ARTS has explored the interrelationships among theology and the visual, musical, dramatic, literary, and liturgical arts.
+It has grown from a 12-page, black and white newsletter to a 100-page academic journal in full color.
 The journal’s success is attributable in no small part to high-quality articles written by established scholars, who treat the theological and/or religious dimension of work by major artists, even as accomplished artists reflect on the ways in which they understand the arts to express the sacred.

 Who subscribes to ARTS?